miohtama/ztanesh/README.rst

 Installation
 ----------------

-For your convenience, fork this repository on Github under your own user account.
-The authors are less benevolent dictators of this project and may feel to change the scripts breaking everything for you any day.
+For your convenience, fork this repository on Github under your own user account, or set up your own private fork on anywhere you want.
+The authors are less benevolent dictators (read: BOFHs) of this project and may feel to change the scripts breaking everything for you any day.

 But you can also feel free to hack this project into pieces.
 If you find good patches just make Pull request on Github.